Gate: Ten of Cups

 The puppets marched fearlessly up to this mammoth caterpillar and yelled to him in unison.
 “Hellllloooooo!” they cried out.
 “We have brought someone for you to meet, Leaf Quencher!”

 “It is hard for him to hear ones as small as us,” the puppets said.
 “Perhaps it would be easier to talk to the caterpillar if you were larger.
-We need to be getting back to the wizard’s glade anyway.
+We need to be getting back to the wizard’s glade anyway to search his fields for new discoveries.
 Farewell, uncategorized influence or disturbance.”

-“Hello, friend,” I said, when my rapid growth stabilized.
+“Hello, caterpillar,” I said, when my rapid growth stabilized.
 “Who are you and why do you eat so much?”

 “I am ‘He who was Promised’,” said the caterpillar.
 “I must build and conserve my energy to become a butterfly.
 I am very good at this task as you can clearly see.”